franciscop/server/docs/tutorials/upload-files/README.md

 ![Upload Gallery](./img/upload-gallery.png)

-Since the objective of this tutorial is not to learn how to make interfaces, let's go ahead and [put the code for this](https://github.com/franciscop/server-tutorial-upload/blob/master/views/index.hbs) in `views/index.hbs`:
+Since the objective of this tutorial is *not* to learn how to the interface, just [put the code](https://github.com/franciscop/server-tutorial-upload/blob/master/views/index.hbs) in `views/index.hbs`:

 ```html
 <!DOCTYPE html>